 Dr. Andrea Strzelec, FSAE

-Her research interests are in the area of reaction characterization for combustion, exhaust aftertreatment, neutron imaging, and sustainable energy.
+Dr. Strzelec's research interests are in chemical reaction characterization for renewable fuels, exhaust emissions and aftertreatment, life cycle analysis of transportation energy, and neutron imaging.
 Her work has been published in Topics in Catalysis, Energy & Fuels, Fuel, Nuclear Instruments and Methods in Physics Research Section A, and International Journal of Engine Research.
-Dr. Strzelec has recently co-authored (with fellow UW alum Dr. John Kasab, AVL) a book for SAE Automotive Emissions Regulations and Exhaust Aftertreatment Systems.
+Dr. Strzelec co-authored a book for SAE Automotive Emissions Regulations and Exhaust Aftertreatment Systems.
+Additionally, she worked closely with the UW Nuclear Reactor Director Robert Agasie on developing Neutron Radiography capabilities at the UWNR.

-Dr. Strzelec is the Chair of the SAE Powertrain Fuels & Lubricants Activity and an Associate Editor for the Journal of Emissions Control Science & Technology.
-Additionally, she is active in several organizations, including: the Society of Automotive Engineers, American Institute of Chemical Engineers, American Society of Mechanical Engineers, American Chemical Society and CLEERS.
+She is active in several organizations, including: the Society of Automotive Engineers, American Institute of Chemical Engineers, American Society of Mechanical Engineers, American Chemical Society and CLEERS.

 Dr. Strzelec teaches graduate courses in thermodynamics, internal combustion engines, exhaust aftertreatment, combustion science, automotive engineering, and heat transfer.
 She has also taught undergraduate courses in automotive engineering, internal combustion engines, thermodynamics, heat transfer, thermal fluids analysis and design, and senior capstone design.